One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 As of April 2021, if your business has an annual turnover of £85,000 or more, you must register for VAT.

 At any stage of the business cycle, if you look like you’re going to hit this annual VAT threshold over the coming 12 months, you must also register.
 The threshold usually rises by a few thousand each year.
 Make sure you let HMRC know within 30 days, or risk paying a fine.

 In many cases, you might decide to register for VAT even if you don’t need to.
 You may gain more credibility by having a VAT number, and you’ll be able to claim the VAT back on eligible purchases you make.

 You might also consider the flat rate VAT scheme, which makes accounting for VAT much simpler.
 Your accountant will be able to advise you if you’d be better off on the Flat Rate or standard VAT scheme.

-Get a business bank account
+3. Open a business bank account

 As a sole trader, although your business income will be taxed alongside your personal tax, it is vital to keep your business records and finances separate from your personal affairs.